nibtr/gox/README.md

 # gox

-gox is a simple tree-walk interpreter for educational purposes, mainly referencing the "Crafting Interpreter" book but with my own implementation to port into go.
+gox is a simple tree-walk interpreter written in Go.

-The project's purpose is for me to learn more about go and how programming languages work in general, so bugs and imperfect code are to be expected.
-It's not a full-fledge product anyway.
+The project is inspired by the book *Crafting Interpreters* book but with my own implementation to learn Go and understand how programming languages work internally.

+This is a learning project and implementation details will evolve over time.

-**Note**: Still a work in progress.
+**Status**: Work in progress.

 ## Tree-walk interpreter

-Basically, the interpreter will begin executing code right after parsing it into an AST by traversing the syntax tree one branch and leaf at a time and evaluate each node as it goes.
-It is simple enough for me to implement.
+The interpreter executes code by first parsing source code into an AST (Abstract Syntax Tree), then recursively evaluating each node.
+It is simple enough to learn.

 ## Features